The ancient port city of Byblos has made an ambitious decision to ban single-use plastic bags by the end of 2018

 It’s hard here because we don’t really have strong enforcement and many laws in the country aren’t taken seriously

 - Sammy Kayed, co-founder of UNCLOG

-The campaigns have been best received received in the country’s capital.
+The campaigns have been best received in the country’s capital.
 Major Beirut nightlife and hospitality venues including The Grand Factory, Vyvyan’s and Kissproof have already vowed to drop their use of plastic straws - a marine pollutant that is endangering aquatic life.

 Others have opted to forego single-use plastic items altogether, either adopting more non-plastic options or simply abandoning non-essential items altogether.